Long-eared hedgehog: Description

 The length of the head and body of the long-eared hedgehog is approximately 120–270 mm, and the tail is 10–50 mm long.
 The skull is about 38–48 mm long.
 Unlike other species the pterygoids of the skull do not inflate and they do not relay information to the tympanic membrane.
 The ears of this hedgehog are 30–45 mm longer than the closest spine.
 They are used for heat radiation in the desert.
 Long-eared hedgehogs have great senses of hearing and smell that they use to hunt out food and detect predators.

 The long-eared hedgehog's spines are embedded in a unique muscle sheath that forms a bag-like structure which acts as protection for the hedgehog.
 They can withdraw into this pouch and erect their spines out to fend off predators if need be.
 The dorsal spines are white on the tip with darker banding below.
 They do not have dark and light areas on their faces.
 Also they do not have a gap of spines on the back of their necks that is common to other species of hedgehogs.
 The long-eared hedgehog has a light-colored underside along with whitish hairs on the tips of their ears.
 The tops and heels of their feet are covered with hair but the soles are bare.

 The long-eared hedgehog is smaller than the West European hedgehog; it weighs between 250–400 grams, and is much faster.
 It is less likely to curl up in a ball when approached by predators and will rather try and outrun or leap at predators with their relatively short needles.

 Diet

 The long-eared hedgehog is an insectivore; 70% of its diet consists of insects, with some worms and a tiny amount of slugs and snails.
-The idea that these animals eat only slugs and snails is a myth; this type of food makes up only about 5% of their natural diet.
+The idea that these animals eat only slugs and snails is an unfounded assumption, as these comprise only about 5% of their natural diet.
 The breakdown of a wild hedgehog's diet is as follows: 30% beetles, 25% caterpillars, 11% earthworms, 10% bird eggs, 5% mammal meat, 5% slugs and snails, 3% millipedes, 3% earwigs, 2% bees, 1% bird meat and 5% that has been undefined by researchers.
 This diet breakdown is not specific to Hemiechinus auritus but a generalization about most hedgehog species.